marouenbg/ACHR.cu/docs/install/index.md

 ```
 export PATH=$TRAVIS_ROOT/open-mpi/bin:$PATH
 ```
-+ CPLEX: The recommended approach is to download [IBM CPLEX](http://www-03.ibm.com/software/products/fr/ibmilogcpleoptistud) and register for the free academic version.
++ IBM CPLEX: The recommended approach is to download [IBM CPLEX](http://www-03.ibm.com/software/products/fr/ibmilogcpleoptistud) and register for the free academic version.

 Make sure that the CPLEXDIR path in `VFWarmup/Makefile` corresponds to the installation folder of CPLEX.